mosets/docs/fields.md

  If you use Google Analytics, this parameter allows you to enter an outgoing directory where all outbound clicks through Web link field will be recorded.
 More information is available [here](https://support.google.com/analytics/answer/1136920?cbid=1aul57ykjrzdd&src=cb&rd=1).

 ### Year {#fieldtype-year}
 Sometimes, you only want the information about years and nothing else.
-Mosets Tree provides you this field for your users to enter only year, without month and day.
+Mosets Tree provides you this field for your users to enter a year value.

  #### Start year
  Enter the starting year or earliest year available for the selection.
 If this parameter is left empty, it will default to 70 years ago from the current year.